blueslow/Matlab_bitscope_micro/README.md

 Dependencies: Python 2.7, pyserial, MATLAB (2016b).

 The main.m matlab script provides means to start the wave generator in the bitscope and take 1024 samples and displaying the result in a gui window via channel A or B if connected to the wave generator output via probes.
-It has rudimentary functions such as save the samples to a file, to MatLabs workspace and make a few calclation on the signals.
+It has rudimentary functions such as save the samples to a file, to MatLabs workspace and make a few calclations on the sampled signals.
 It has limited functions regarding ranges, trigger, et.c..

 main.m - Load the python library, test that bitscope is connected and the call the matlab gui scope. scope.m - The gui event functions.